Unmasking Degenerative Disc Disease: A Pathway to Active Living

 Efficient Orthopedic Testing

-This video delves into some of the typical causes of lower back pain and illustrates how to diagnose them employing orthopedic examination techniques.
+This video delves into some typical causes of lower back pain and illustrates how to diagnose them using orthopedic examination techniques.
 Orthopedic testing is pivotal in the diagnostic process as it helps rule out other potential conditions that might present similar symptoms.
 By accurately identifying the source of the pain, we can ensure that the patient receives the most suitable treatment for their specific condition.

 Lower Limb Neurological Examination